takahe-linux/pkgs/docs/roadmap.md

 I should also run namcap on the remaining packages, and fix any warnings...

-If I decide to stick with static linking, I should split the static packages into lib and bin subpackages, with the lib packages depending on the other packages which are actually required for linking with it.

 Otherwise, grep for TODO's in the PKGBUILDs.